The Summer Institute for Pre-Legal Studies (Pre-Legal)

 The Pre-Legal Program is a five-week, residential, skill-building program which requires a total commitment of time and energy.
 Courses are offered in legal writing, legal analysis, written communications, oral advocacy and two substantive areas of the law such as contracts, criminal law, property, or constitutional law.
 Classes are scheduled from 9 a.m. to 5 p.m.
 Mondays through Fridays.

 Additional class sessions in time and stress management as well as study skills programs, LSAT prep and career orientation workshops are scheduled in the evenings and on weekends.
 All substantive law classes are taught by law school faculty, judges or practicing attorneys.
 Class attendance is mandatory.
 Like law school, Pre-Legal is a full-time commitment.

-Directed by civil rights pioneer Professor Brenda Saunders Hampden and funded through the Educational Opportunity Fund of New Jersey, the Pre-Legal Program is designed for college students who are receiving EOF grants or are EOF eligible.
+Directed by civil rights pioneer Professor Brenda Saunders Hampden and funded through the Educational Opportunity Fund (EOF) of New Jersey, the Pre-Legal Program is designed for college students who are receiving EOF grants or are EOF eligible.
 Pre-Legal replicates the academic challenges of the first year of law school while teaching valuable skills to students that they can utilize when returning to college to complete their undergraduate studies.
-Pre-Legal recently celebrated its 36th year at Seton Hall Law and boasts scores of graduates over the years who are enjoying successful careers both in and outside of the legal profession.
+Pre-Legal will celebrate its 40th program year at Seton Hall Law and boasts scores of graduates over the years who are enjoying successful careers both in and outside of the legal profession.